dotnet/csharplang/proposals/extensions.md

 TODO3 No duplicate base extensions (to avoid ambiguities)

-TODO2 roles are disallowed as `this` parameter types
 TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
-TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters TODO2 Event with an associated instance field (error) TODO2 We should likely allow constructors and `required` properties TODO2 The wrapping can be done with a static unspeakable factory method TODO2 Open question on top-level nullability on underlying type.
+TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters TODO2 We should likely allow constructors and `required` properties

 ## Summary
 [summary]: #summary